tinkcode/interview-assignment/README.md

 The goal of the assignment is to find the top trending hashtags in the file.
-Repeated hashtags by the same user id
+Repeated hashtags by the same user id should be counted once

 Please implement the following functions in `FileProcessor.java`: